-- extraordinary or non-recurring items, including but not limited to disputes, litigation, and acts of God - gains or losses on the dispositions of discontinued operations - the cumulative effects of changes in accounting principles - the writedown, impairment, disposal, or change in useful life of any asset - charges for restructuring and rationalization programs - fluctuations in currency exchange rates, including by establishing performance goals based on fixed exchange rates during the Performance Period - disposals of business segments - acquisitions or dispositions, including but not limited to the costs of integrating or disposing of businesses or operations, amortization of purchased intangibles associated with acquisitions, compensation expenses related to acquisitions, or other acquisition related charges - gain or loss on minority equity investments or joint ventures, including related transaction costs - gain or loss from derivative contracts whether or not hedge accounting is applied - non-cash income tax expenses - equity-based compensation expenses - the effects of a financial restatement - the impact of financing events or decisions, including but not limited to debt or borrowings, interest expense, repurchases of shares, and dilution caused by new issuances of shares, including those used for strategic investments - d.
+- extraordinary or non-recurring items, including but not limited to disputes, litigation, and acts of God - gains or losses on the dispositions of discontinued operations - the cumulative effects of changes in accounting principles - the writedown, impairment, disposal, or change in useful life of any asset - charges for restructuring and rationalization programs - fluctuations in currency exchange rates, including by establishing performance goals based on fixed exchange rates during the Performance Period - disposals of business segments - acquisitions or dispositions, including but not limited to the costs of integrating or disposing of businesses or operations, amortization of purchased intangibles associated with acquisitions, compensation expenses related to acquisitions, or other acquisition related charges - gain or loss on minority equity investments or joint ventures - gain or loss from derivative contracts whether or not hedge accounting is applied - non-cash income tax expenses - equity-based compensation expenses - the effects of a financial restatement - the impact of financing events or decisions, including but not limited to debt or borrowings, interest expense, and repurchases of shares - d.
 Certification.
 At the end of each applicable Performance Period, the Compensation Committee shall certify in writing the extent, if any, to which the measures established in accordance with this Section V have been met.